-WDBA held \$3,402.3 million of tangible capital assets at the end of the first quarter of 2023-24, compared to \$3,215.9 million at the end of the prior year.
+WDBA held \$4,200.2 million of tangible capital assets at the end of the third quarter of 2023-24, compared to \$3,215.9 million at the end of the prior year.
 These consist primarily of capitalized costs incurred related to the Gordie Howe International Bridge Project (Construction in Progress), leased property in Canada and Michigan, and the Perimeter Access Road (PAR).

-Construction in Progress of \$3,052.4 million on June 30, 2023 (March 31, 2023: \$2,863.6 million) includes costs related to the building of the Bridge and the Canadian and U.S. POEs.
-Given that the Project is in the construction phase, most of the capitalized costs are related to construction costs, BNA's start-up, design, and procurement, the Early Works, utility relocation, professional services, and environmental remediation.
+Construction in Progress of \$3,854.9 million on December 31, 2023 (March 31, 2023: \$2,863.6 million) includes costs related to the building of the Bridge and the Canadian and U.S. POEs.
+Given that the Project is in the construction phase, most of the capitalized costs are related to construction costs, BNA's start-up, design, and procurement, the Early Works, utility relocation, the Project Agreement amendment, professional services, and environmental remediation.